Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 - Dallas has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Dallas is 6-0 against the spread and 5-1 overall in games when it puts up more than 26.2 points.
+- When Dallas scores more than 26.2 points, it is 6-0 against the spread and 5-1 overall.

 - In games that Dallas totals more than 352.9 yards, the team is 8-0 against the spread and 7-1 overall.